jolitos/ansible-backup-huawei-switch/README.md

 # Backup Huawei Switches with Ansible

-- Basic script to backup Huawei Switch Config Files from your enviroment.
+- Basic script to backup Huawei Switch Config Files from your environment.

 ## Execution Requirements